Never Mind the Bollocks, Here's the Sex Pistols: Recording

 On 8 October 1976, EMI signed the group into a two-year contract.
-For EMI, they recorded 'Anarchy In the U.K' and began sessions for the newly written 'God Save The Queen' that month.
+For EMI, they recorded "Anarchy in the U.K." and began sessions for the newly written "God Save the Queen" that month.
 On 26 November 1976, the group's first single was released to great commercial success.
 But due to the nature of the material and the band's image, they caused heavy controversy, and were dropped from the label on 6 January 1977.

-In February of 1977, founding member and original bassist Glen Matlock quit, reportedly over the lyrics to God Save The Queen.
+In February 1977, founding member and original bassist Glen Matlock quit, reportedly over the lyrics to "God Save the Queen."
 Matlock had co-written a majority of the album's tracks and was replaced by Sid Vicious.

 Close to completing a deal with A&M Records, in March 1977 the Sex Pistols entered Wessex Sound Studios to record with producer Chris Thomas and engineer Bill Price.
 New bassist Sid Vicious played on the tracks "Bodies" and "God Save the Queen", but his performing skills were not considered fit to record the full album, so the band asked manager Malcolm McLaren to convince previous bassist Glen Matlock to perform the instrument for the sessions.
 Matlock agreed on the condition that he was paid beforehand.
 When payment was not received, he declined to attend.
 As a result, Thomas asked guitarist Steve Jones to play bass so work could begin on the basic tracks.
 Jones' playing was so satisfactory that Thomas had him play the bass tracks for all the remaining songs recorded during the sessions.

 Four tracks—writer Clinton Heylin suspected they were "God Save the Queen" (Thomas stated he and Price "gave up" trying to use Vicious' bass track), "Pretty Vacant", "E.M.I." and possibly "Did You No Wrong"—were recorded during the two days at Wessex, with "God Save the Queen" and "Pretty Vacant" receiving vocal tracking from Johnny Rotten and final mixing during the period.
 As a result of these sessions, Thomas and Price began work in earnest on what would become the Sex Pistols' full-length album.
 Four days after recording was completed, the Sex Pistols signed with A&M, yet on 16 March the label terminated the contract, and several thousand pressed copies of the forthcoming "God Save the Queen" single were destroyed.

 Despite being dropped by A&M, McLaren instructed the Sex Pistols to continue work on the album.
 While McLaren pondered whether or not to sign the offer presented by Virgin Records, he signed a French deal for the group with Barclay Records in early May 1977.
 At the same time, the group resumed work with Thomas and Price.
 Thomas temporarily departed the session partway through (a timeframe Heylin places as sometime in late April and early May), leaving Price to produce what Thomas estimated as five songs.
 Heylin narrowed down the potential Bollocks tracks Price may have produced to "Liar", "New York", "No Feelings", "Problems", "Seventeen" and "Submission", in addition to the non-album track "Satellite".